Five Flags, Countless Stories

 For the second story of the day, Charles Morgan III interviewed his mother, Camille W. Morgan, about the stand that she and her husband, Charles “Chuck” Morgan Jr., made in the South during the 1960s.
 Chuck, who passed away in January 2009, was a leading civil rights lawyer who won a landmark lawsuit that helped establish the so-called ‘one-person-one-vote’ rule, giving African Americans more equitable representation in legislative districts.
 Camille talked about how she and Chuck were threatened with violence by other white people in the South and how he never let those threats deter him from speaking out against discrimination and against the institutions that were complicit in the racist oppression of the time.

-2 Responses to “Five Flags, Countless Stories”
+One Response to “Five Flags, Countless Stories”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.